Parallel in time partially explicit splitting scheme for high contrast linear multiscale diffusion problems: Multiscale space construction

 where

-$\{\chi_{i}\}$ is a partition of unity functions corresponding to an overlapping partition of the domain.
-Then we collect the first $J_{i}$ eigenfunctions corresponding to the first $J_{i}$ smallest eigenvaules to form the auxiliary spaces
+and $\{\chi_{i}\}$ is the partition of unity corresponding to an overlapping partition of the domain.
+Then we collect the first $J_{i}$ eigenfunctions corresponding to the first $J_{i}$ smallest eigenvalues to form the auxiliary spaces

 Define a projection operator $\Pi: L^{2}(\Omega)\rightarrow V_{\text{aux}}\subset L^{2}(\Omega)$